 To learn more about character meals click here.

-Whilst you will not meet the Characters, although you may hit lucky & get some interaction from a walking Character, parades offer a great opportunity to see a collection of characters.
+Whilst you will not meet the Characters, although you may hit lucky & get some interaction with a walking Character, parades offer a great opportunity to see a collection of characters.

 There is now only 1 true parade in Walt Disney World.
-The fantastic Festival of Fantasy Parade is held daily at 3pm in Magic Kingdom.
+The fantastic Festival of Fantasy Parade is held daily and usually at 3 pm in the Magic Kingdom.
 Characters do occasionally vary but you may see up to 40 of your favourites.
-Common characters include: Mickey, Minnie, Anna, Elsa, Belle, Cinderella, Snow White, The Seven Dwarves, Tinker Bell, Peter Pan and Jiminy Cricket.
+Common characters include Mickey, Minnie, Anna, Elsa, Belle, Cinderella, Snow White, The Seven Dwarves, Tinker Bell, Peter Pan and Jiminy Cricket.

 Unscheduled appearances of Characters are becoming increasingly rare events.